clanfear/SOC321/docs/syllabus.md

 * Drawing conclusions from data using statistics
 * Communicating findings visually and verbally

-By the end of this course you should feel *confident* approaching any data you encounter in the future.
+By the end of this course you should feel *confident* conducting basic quantitative research.
 While it focuses on the R programming language, the programming concepts you learn will be applicable to other programming languages and research in general, such as logic, algorithmic thinking, and project management.
+The statistical component of the class focuses on applying two statistical techniques---linear regression and randomization---to a wide range of common empirical questions.

 ### Prerequisites
 No specific courses are required and I anticipate this will be the first course in